Pometry/Raphtory/docs/source/Analysis/queries.md

 This is especially useful when you want to preprocess the graph before applying an already defined algorithm.
 For instance, above we only keep nodes with an out degree greater than 10.

 **Note:** When filtering vertices, if a vertex is to be removed so will ALL of its edges.
-This means they will no longer be available on the vertex attached on the other side.
+This means they will no longer be available to the vertex attached on the other side.

 ## Looking at the output